 Meniere’s Relief Without Breaking the Piggy Bank

-Once a person’s upper cervical spine is properly aligned, only occasional visits are needed to maintain alignment, so you are not locking yourself into a lifetime of weekly visits.
-This too reduced costs, especially when compared to prescription medications that often need to be taken on a daily basis.
-As a result, some Meniere’s sufferers are finding relief from vertigo and other symptoms without paying out a high percentage of income on care.
+Once the proper alignment of the upper cervical spine returns, occasional visits would suffice.
+As a result, you are not locking yourself into a lifetime of weekly visits.
+This also reduces costs, especially when compared to prescription medications that often need to be taken on daily.
+As a result, Meniere’s patients are finding relief from vertigo without spending much on care.